thomasjosif/slackline/README.md

 Dead simple, follow this steps from each organization's account.

  1. Create a channel you want to share with another organization.
- 2. Create an Incoming WebHook itntegration and select the channel you created.
+ 2. Create an Incoming WebHook integration and select the channel you created.
  3. Copy the Incoming WebHook token (you can find it in the left column from the integration page).
  4. Create a URL with the following format: ```http://slackline.herokuapp.com/bridge/?token=[TOKEN]&domain=[YOUR_SLACK_DOMAIN]``` send it to the person setting up the other organization.